Mimí Derba

-María Herminia Pérez de León, better known as Mimí Derba (9 October 1893 – 14 July 1953) was a Mexican actress, screenwriter, and film director, considered the first female film director in Mexico.
+María Herminia Pérez de León, better known as Mimí Derba (9 October 1893 – 14 July 1953) was a Mexican actress, screenwriter, and the first female film director in Mexico.

 Early life

-At the age of seventeen in Derba sang for the Mexican theater; she successfully transitioned from singing to acting in silent cinema.
+At the age of seventeen in Derba sang for the Mexican theater; she transitioned from singing to acting in silent cinema.

 Career

 Activism

-When Derba wasn’t acting or directing films, she had a very active political life.
-She founded the first actors' union to foster the art of live theatre by negotiating wages, improving working conditions, and adding benefits like health and pension plans.
-Due starting this union, Derba lost film jobs.
+Derba founded the first actors' union to negotiate wages, improve working conditions, and added benefits like health and pension plans.
+Due to starting this union, Derba lost film jobs.